What is a hotel revenue management system?

 For hoteliers who are still using spreadsheets or ‘gut instinct to set prices’, switching to a revenue management system means gaining a data-driven, automated way to maximise revenue without increasing workload.

-And it’s not just for large chains anymore.
-Many modern RMS platforms are now accessible to medium-sized hotels and growing groups, especially those juggling multiple locations and seasonal fluctuations.
+Many modern revenue management platforms are now accessible to medium-sized hotels and growing groups, especially those juggling multiple locations and seasonal fluctuations.

 In this article, we’ll show you why hotels that adopt revenue management software report an average increase in revenue per available room (RevPAR) of between 7% and 20%, and how your hotel can effectively adopt the best possible tool for your specific needs.